 “As technology drives people out of the middle class, economists say, it’s pushing them in one of two directions.
 Those with the right skills or education graduate into a new technological elite.
 Everyone else falls into the ranks of the ‘precariat’ – the precariously employed, a workforce in low-wage jobs with few benefits or protections, where roles change frequently as technology transforms the nature of work.”

-So wrote tech journalist Christopher Mimms in the February 9th edition of The Wall Street Journal (“Where Robots Will Soon Rule”) sounding the alarm for the looming future of automation, artificial intelligence and the rise of the robots.
+So says tech journalist Christopher Mimms in the February 9th edition of The Wall Street Journal, (“Where Robots Will Soon Rule”) sounding the alarm for the looming future of automation, artificial intelligence and the rise of the robots.

-We’ve made our living around here for thirty years extolling the benefits of business technology and automation as we worked to make hundreds of our customers’ employees’ jobs easier, less mundane and repetitive, more intellectually stimulating and more beneficial to the companies they serve, and the families they in turn can feed.
+We’ve made our living around here for thirty years extoling the benefits of technology and automation in business as we strived to make hundreds of our customers’ employees’ jobs easier, less mundane and repetitive, more intellectually stimulating and more beneficial to the companies they serve, and the families they in turn can feed.
 You know: work smarter, not harder.

 But it feels as though we are approaching a major inflection point, one written up with increasing frequency in the press.
 That point is where jobs either go up – way up – in terms of stimulation and technical sophistication, or they get lost entirely in the coming wave of robots and advanced automation.

 Mimms in his article was speaking of a visit he’d made to Lakeland, Florida, home to 600,000 people and some of the largest and most technologically sophisticated warehouse centers in the country.
 In one cited example, a liquor distributor ships as many as 90,000 cases a day in a 1.3 million square foot facility utilizing 368 workers (and about as many more drivers).
 All the heavy lifting of one-ton pallets is left to machines in its 5-story shelving systems.